jcatrysse/jira2redmine_migration/README.md

   Redmine project, tracker, reporter/assignee, or parent issue).
 Jira's rendered HTML descriptions are converted to CommonMark via `league/html-to-markdown` and attachment links are rewritten to Redmine's `attachment:` syntax (with the ADF payload used as a fallback) so operators can review the final text.
+When SharePoint offloads are available, the transform step appends a lightweight markdown block that links to each SharePoint attachment and to the original Jira issue.
 Time tracking values are converted from seconds to hours for the `estimated_hours` column.
 Cascading select values are resolved via a cached child-to-parent lookup so both the Redmine parent field and its depending child list receive the correct labels when the issue payload is prepared.